Center for Academic and Religious Excellence (C.A.R.E.) | Evaluated Learning Experience

 September 2016 - Present.

-In order to prepare for this exam, the students will cover the following topics: Motivational techniques to engage all students; the importance of professional development; valuable teacher organizations and specialized professional organizations; the impact of medieval, Renaissance, Reformation, and Enlightenment cultures; significant events in the history of American education; 21st century curriculum trends; challenges which face schools in the U.S. today.
+In order to prepare for this exam, students will cover the following topics: motivational techniques to engage all students; the importance of professional development; valuable teacher organizations and specialized professional organizations; the impact of medieval, Renaissance, Reformation, and Enlightenment cultures; significant events in the history of American education; 21st century curriculum trends; challenges which face schools in the U.S. today.